ut-issl/s2e-documents/General/HowToDownloadNRLMSISE00library.md

 - [NRLMSISE00](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2002JA009430) is an atmosphere model to calculate an air density, considering the solar activity.
 - [C language version of NRLMSISE00](https://git.linta.de/?p=~brodo/nrlmsise-00.git;a=summary) is a mandatory library for S2E to calculate the atmosphere density around the Earth.
 - How to use NRLMSISE00 is written in the [Specification of Atmosphere model](../Specifications/Environment/Spec_Atmosphere.md).
-- **Note** The [s2e-core v5.0.0](https://github.com/ut-issl/s2e-core/releases/tag/v5.0.0) provides the CMake file to download and install the external libraries, and we recommend to use it since it is simpler.
+- **Note** From the [s2e-core v5.0.0](https://github.com/ut-issl/s2e-core/releases/tag/v5.0.0) we provide the CMake file to download and install the external libraries and recommend to use it since it is simpler.
 So users do not need to execute the following process.

 ## 2. How to set up NRLMSISE00 for S2E [OLD Descriptions]